shrutimohanty98/Data-Representations-and-Clustering/README.md

 # Data Representations and Clustering

-Machine learning algorithms are applied to a wide variety of data, including text and images.
-Before applying these algorithms, one needs to convert the raw data into feature representations that are suitable for downstream algorithms.
-In the previous project, we studied feature extraction from text data, and the downstream task of classification.
-We also learned that reducing the dimension of the extracted features often helps with a downstream task.
+Machine learning algorithms are used to analyze text and images, among other types of data.
+Before using these techniques, raw data must be converted into feature representations that may be used by downstream algorithms.
+We looked at feature extraction from text data and categorization as a downstream operation in the previous project.
+We have discovered that lowering the dimension of the retrieved characteristics might often aid a subsequent task.

 In this project, we explore the concepts of feature extraction and clustering together.
 In an ideal world, all we need are data points – encoded using certain features– and AI should be